-- The major indexes published for the UK, France and the Netherlands. - The AREF/IPD UK Quarterly Property Fund Index. - The Mercer/IPD Australia Monthly Property Fund Index Core Wholesale.
+- Indexes for the UK, France and the Netherlands - The AREF/IPD UK Quarterly Property Fund Index - The Mercer/IPD Australia Monthly Property Fund Index Core Wholesale

-Historical total return, income return and capital growth results are frozen for headline indexes and the all property, retail, office, industrial, residential and other sectors of a frozen index.
-More granular performance series based on property type, geography and other criteria remain "unfrozen", as the impact of new data contributors may be significant for these groupings, with any one data contributor potentially representing a large weight within the total.
+Historical total return, income return and capital growth measures are frozen for the headline indexes and the all property, retail, office, industrial, residential and other sectors of a frozen index.
+The more granular performance series by property type, geography or other criteria remain "unfrozen" as the impact of new submitters is significant in these groupings, where any one submitter potentially represents a large weight within the total.

-MSCI reviews each unfrozen national market index annually in consultation with local market participants, to decide whether these indexes should also be frozen.

-This decision is based on the likelihood of future revisions to historical data, which will depend on:
+MSCI reviews each of the unfrozen national market indexes annually together with local market consultative groups to decide whether these indexes should also be frozen.
+This decision will be based on the likelihood of future revisions to historical data, depending on:

-- Market coverage level: The higher the ratio of MSCI data coverage to the estimated total real estate investment market, based on the annual real estate Market Size survey (see above), the greater is the likelihood that historical market results will remain unchanged through the addition of new portfolios to the dataset. - Review of historical restatement: Comparing the difference between published results and results including any newly submitted data gives an indication of the consistency of historical results. - Trends in valuation frequency: Changing portfolio valuation frequencies will affect the number of portfolios available to contribute to a particular index. - Trends in numbers of portfolios joining the dataset and their perceived likelihood of supplying historical data.
+- Market coverage level the higher the ratio of IPD market data coverage to the estimated total real estate investment market, based on the annual IPD Market Size survey (see above), the greater is the likelihood that historical market results will remain unchanged through the addition of new portfolios to the dataset - Review of historical restatement analysing the difference between published results and restated results accounting for new additions to the database gives an indication of the consistency of historical results - Trends in valuation frequency changing portfolio valuation frequencies will affect the number of portfolios able to contribute to a particular index - Trends in numbers of portfolios joining the dataset and their likelihood of supplying historical data

-If a decision is taken to freeze an index, that decision will be made by year-end, announced to the public and implemented in the following annual index update cycle.
+If a decision is taken to freeze an index, that decision will be made by year-end, announced to the public with implementation in the following annual index update cycle.